qndan/WebIridium/DEVINSTRUCTIONS.md

 # third-party stuff

-`libantimony` and `copasijs` have been vendored in.
+`libantimony` and `copasijs` have been vendored in the `public/` directory.

-Bindings and stuff for them are located in `src/third_party/` Additional files for them are in `public/`

-Some bindings were rewritten to be more usable.
-These bindings may have to be updated when updating these dependencies.
+They should be used by interfacing with the `public/simulationWorker.ts` worker.
+This is in part to keep the global state of these dependencies isolated from the rest of the code.
+It also helps us because our linter can't handle the weird stuff we have to do to interact with them.

+# workers

+We have web workers located in `public/`.
+I put them in `public/` so they can access the third party dependencies.
+If you are adding new workers, make sure to name them "<name>Worker.ts" so that they get included in our `tsconfig.app.json` and get typechecked.